-Utilities, mining boost U.S. industrial production
+Mining, demand for heating power U.S. industrial production

 Bitter cold gripped a large part of the country at the end of December.
 The surge in utilities demand added to strong December retail sales in supporting expectations of an acceleration in consumer spending in the fourth quarter.

+Forecasting firm Macroeconomic Advisers raised its fourth-quarter gross domestic product growth estimate by one-tenth of a percentage point to a 2.8 percent annualized rate.
+Barclays lifted its GDP growth forecast to a 3.1 percent pace from a 3.0 percent rate.

 Consumer spending, which accounts for more than two-thirds of U.S. economic activity, increased at a 2.2 percent annualized rate in the third quarter.

-But manufacturing output gained only 0.1 percent in December, putting a wrinkle on the report, after rising 0.3 percent in the prior month.
-Manufacturing production jumped 1.5 percent in October.

-Manufacturing output was last month held back by a 1.5 percent drop in the production of primary metals.
-Motor vehicle and parts production increased 2.0 percent.
-Manufacturing production rose at a 7.0 percent rate in the fourth quarter.
+The economy grew at a 3.2 percent rate in the July-September period.

-With output accelerating last month, capacity utilization, a measure of how fully industries are deploying their resources, increased to 77.9 percent, the highest since February 2015, from 77.2 percent in November.
+The surge in industrial production pushed up capacity utilization, a measure of how fully industries are deploying their resources, to 77.9 percent.
+That was the highest since February 2015 and followed a 77.2 percent rate in November.

 Capacity utilization is 2 percentage points below its long-run average.
 Officials at the Fed tend to look at capacity use as a signal of how much “slack” remains in the economy and how much room there is for growth to accelerate before it becomes inflationary.